 How do you measure the waterproofness of a hiking jacket?

 Waterproofing and water-repellent properties: what's the difference for your hiking jacket?

-Whether we are talking about a water-repellent or waterproof product, it is characterised by a "chemical" treatment applied to the component of the product.
-As you now know, a water-repellent fabric has the ability to make water "bead" on the surface.
-The more the water runs off the surface without soaking into the fabric, the more it is waterproof.
-Consequently, the garment does not soak up water and stays lightweight.
+In short, a water-repellent fabric is treated on the outside.
+It has the ability to allow water to “bead” on the surface.
+The faster the water runs off without seeping in, the more water-repellent the material.
+So a garment doesn't get waterlogged and stays light.
 This is due to treatment on the outside of the component.

+How do you measure the waterproofness of a hiking jacket?